emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

 ***
-## LookMovie
-### Score: 12/20
-1. Has movies, TV, anime, and subs, but a 10 second wait to get to content, and 480p max. ❌
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Site has nice UI, feels modern, search shows results as you type. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***